craigulliott/dsl_compose/README.md

 ## Usage

-DSLs are added to classes by including the DSLCompose module, and then calling the add_dsl singleton method within the class or a child class.
+DSLs are added to classes by including the DSLCompose::Composer module, and then calling the define_dsl singleton method within the class or a child class.

 ### Defining your DSL